 Bhavnani is a trained ballet teacher, fully qualified with the Imperial Society of Teachers of Dancing and graduated with honours from the Royal Ballet School’s Professional Dancers Teachers’ Course (AISTD, RBS DipPDTC).
 In 2017, she created and presented Royal Ballet Fit, a series of online exercise videos designed to learn the basics of ballet as well as improve fitness through dance.

 Bhavnani engages in a lot of charitable work, and takes part in annual Swimathons supporting various causes.
 In 2018, she taught a ballet programme at the Royal Opera House for Arts 4 Dementia, helping those affected and their carers gain empowerment through artistic stimulation and creative dance.

-Having become a new mother at the end of 2017, Bhavnani will be returning to the Royal Opera House stage in the Spring of 2019.
+Having become a mother at the end of 2017, Bhavnani returned to the Royal Opera House stage in the Spring of 2019.

 News and features

 First Artist Tara-Brigitte Bhavnani shares the highs and lows of her journey to motherhood.

 A new YouTube series covers some of the basics of ballet, presented by The Royal Ballet's Tara-Brigitte Bhavnani.

 Design will feature collaboration with Turner Prize-winning artist Chris Ofili, who will paint directly onto dancers.